Catalog Description

 Upon successful completion of the course, students will be able to:

-1. Define the basic phrase in SATB style and expand the basic phrase through voice-leading and dominant 7th chords.
+1. Analyze and write the basic phrase in SATB style, recognizing and using different diatonic chords to increasingly expand the basic phrase as appropriate.

 General Education Information